amaghfira/HaloTICK/README.md

-# Petunjuk Penggunaan SIYANTI
+# About MENANTI

-## Sekilas SIYANTI
+## Description
-Sistem pelayanan TI digunakan untuk melaporkan kerusakan kerusakan terhadap BMN.
+MENANTI (Manajemen Pelayanan TI) is a management ticketing system that offers bunch of features.
+You can open new tickets, assign people, edit tickets, etc. It is built with CodeIgniter 4 framework.

-## Fitur
+## Features
-1. Pelaporan kerusakan barang
-2. Multiuser : admin dan client
-3. Email
-4. Tabel rekap pelaporan kerusakan
-5. Rekap masing2 orang yang memperbaiki (coming soon)
+1. Open ticket
+2. Tickets list
+3. Multi user (admin and client)
+4. Email (send email on edit or open new ticket)
+5. Damage reporting recapitulation table
+6. Recapitulation based on people (coming soon)

-## Server Requirements
+## Server Requirements (CodeIgniter 4)

 PHP version 7.3 or higher is required, with the following extensions installed: